tams-cso/virtual-venue/README.md

 PREFIX=[prefix to be used (eg. '>>')]
 ```

+- Also don't forget to add the redirect URI on the Discord API developer portal!
 - For help on how to create environmental variables for this private info in production or in development, check out [this article](https://medium.com/better-programming/how-to-hide-your-api-keys-c2b952bc07e6).

 ## To run: